-One matter you may like to discuss with your accountant or probate solicitor, if you have children, is setting up a Trust to buy property for the children.
-I did this for my three children and now act as trustee for three houses which I hold in an Accumulation and Maintenance Trust for the three children.
+One matter you may like to discuss with your accountant or probate solicitor, if you have children, is setting up a trust to buy property for the children.
+I did this for my three children and now act as trustee for three houses which I hold in an accumulation and maintenance trust for the three children.
 This requires a separate bank account and tax returns and different tax rates apply.

 When the children are 25 they will have full entitlement to the properties and profits held in trust for them, or we could grant them entitlement earlier at our discretion.
-I am entitled to use profits in the Trust for the children's welfare and education in the meantime (thankfully, as my daughter is off to university soon!)
+I am entitled to use profits in the trust for the children's welfare and education in the meantime (thankfully, as my daughter is off to university soon!)

-Note that children cannot own property in their own name before the age of 18.
+Note that children cannot own property in their own name before age 18.

 As your business grows, you need to manage growth by planning in accordance with your long-term goals and ultimately your exit strategy from the business.
-Get your Last Will and Testament written up and be prepared to revise it as time goes by.
-If you have children, consider a Trust for them.
+Get your last will and testament written up and be prepared to revise it as time goes by.
+If you have children, consider a trust for them.